theupdateframework/taps/tap11.md

 # Security Analysis

 Security audits and careful access of profiles ensure a minimal security impact.
 The security audit will ensure that the profiles do not compromise the security of a TUF implementation.
-Audits will be signed by the auditor so that users can ensure they are accessing the audited version of a profile.
+Audits can be signed by the auditor so that users can ensure they are accessing the audited version of a profile.

 # Backwards Compatibility